 A LEVEL SUBJECTS AVAILABLE IN 2022/23

-Fine Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Drama and Theatre Studies, Economics, English Literature, French, Geography, Graphic Communication, Politics, History, Latin, Mathematics and Further Mathematics, Music, Physical Education, Physics, Psychology, Religion Philosophy and Ethics, Spanish and Textiles.
+Fine Art, Biology, Business, Chemistry, Classical Civilisation, Computer Science, Drama and Theatre Studies, Economics, English Literature, French, Geography, Graphic Communication, Politics, History, Latin, Mathematics and Further Mathematics, Music, Physical Education, Physics, Psychology, Religion Philosophy and Ethics, Spanish and Textiles.

 PE is compulsory but tailored to the interests of the students, with options including yoga, Pilates, golf, spin, body pump and Zumba, alongside traditional team and individual sports.